Magaztu/Arduino--Portable-Radio/README.md

 Each component that has a library of its own has it implemented in the code.
 They're the following:
 - Name them

+->
+-> The repo now includes a txt with the raw code [RAW-CODE.txt], no comments and cleaner, this might be helpful for visibility in some cases.
 Will update later with more information.